Cetykon/Cetykon/README.md

 <img src="https://github.com/Cetykon/Cetykon/blob/main/WorkOutApp.gif" width="600" />

 #### [IEP Meeting Webapp](https://github.com/powerm17/IEP_Chatbot_Frontend)
-Along with two teammates, I developed an application using GitHub for version management and an iterative approach.
 The chatbot simulates an IEP conversation between a teacher and a parent.
 The front end, built with React, connects to two Python APIs that interface with the GPT API.

 Skills Used: Python, Flask, React, Prompt Engineering